dojo/docs/dijit/_WidgetBase.rst

 Perhaps the most important feature of _WidgetBase is the ability to set attributes at widget initialization, or to change their values later on in the widget's lifecycle.

-dijit._WidgetBase has implemented the set() method to do this.
+dijit/_WidgetBase has implemented the set() method to do this.
 For example, this call will set a DateTextBox's value to the current date:

 .. js ::